MrZhuNi/salome_shape/src/GDMLPlugin/doc/ellipsoidFeature.rst

 Ellipsoid
 =========

+The feature Ellipsoid creates a 3d ellipsoid or its part using GDML language.

 To create a Ellipsoid in the active part:

 #. select in the Main Menu *GDML - > Ellipsoid* item  or